NishantGhosle/workk/node-12hr/README.md

 Sending data from frontend to backend
 Installing CORS package to allow cross origin request from React JS server to NodeJS server as they are on different hosts.

+# Server Side Rendering

+Done by ejs but here are few more like pug and handlebars

+By using <% %> syntax
+output with <%= %>

+# Authentication with JWT

+Using jsonwebtoken packeage for this
+3 parts of JWT - headers, payload, signature bcrypt for password hashing

+# Events, Streams, Sockets - socket.io

+Mongoose query for sorting
+like -1 for bottom to top seeing results
+On the basis of product, title etc.

+WebSockets are powerful tools for creating dynamic, real-time web applications, providing a more efficient and responsive communication method compared to traditional HTTP-based approaches.